 The Telecom Law also provides for an executive order to be made by the Board of the TDRA, after approval of the UAE Cabinet.
 The current executive order (the "Executive Order") was put into effect by the Supreme Committee, an entity that was established under the Telecom Law but was abolished by subsequent amendment to the Telecom Law in 2008.
 The current Executive Order was issued in 2004, has been subject to a few amendments, and is largely concerned with specific matters relating to the operations of the TDRA, including the composition and proceedings of the TDRA.
-The Executive Order provides specific powers to the TDRA to: issue instructions or directives to licensed operators; specify regulatory and licensing fees to be paid; specify the circumstances in which a licence can be revoked or suspended; require the licensee to do (or not to do) specific things which are provided for in the regulatory framework; deal with the settlement of disputes arising from a licence; limit the shareholdings in a licensee; and require the provision of information to the TDRA.
-The Executive Order also extends the investigatory powers of the TDRA by providing specific obligations on licensees to cooperate with information requests.
+The Executive Order provides specific powers to the TDRA to: issue instructions or directives to licensed operators; specify regulatory and licensing fees to be paid; specify the circumstances in which a licence can be revoked or suspended; require the licensee to do (or not to do) specific things which are provided for in the regulatory framework; deal with the settlement of disputes arising from a licence; limit the shareholdings in a licensee; and require the TDRA by providing specific obligations on licensees to cooperate with information requests.
 It also contains detailed technical procedures for type approval, numbering, radio frequency spectrum management and the conduct by licensees of civil works.